BEAR SUMMARY FOR THE BOW VALLEY

-The closure on the Legacy Trail occurred because trail users were not prepared for encounters.
-As always avoidance and preparedness is key to preventing bear-human conflicts.
 Be aware of your surroundings, know how to reduce the likelihood of encounters and be prepared should an encounter take place.
 Always use caution by paying attention to signs of bear activity such as scats, tracks, and digging.
-Make lots of noise while hiking and biking; hike and bike in groups when possible; carry bear spray and know how to use it; and obey warnings and closures.
+Make lots of noise while hiking; hike in groups when possible; carry bear spray; know how to use it; and obey warnings and closures.